|

 The legislature did not specify the content of the guidelines, but I suggest that there should be a requirement that the

 I also suggest that there be a mechanism to assure that the insiders on the protected list get their fair share of the tickets.
-(In 2010 there was a bill in California's legislature to do just that.
-It failed to pass, was re-launched as AB 3 in the 2011 session, but was amended to deal only with toll evasion, not red light camera tickets.
-See the 2011 Legislation section, on the Action page.)
+In 2010 there was a bill in California's legislature to do just that.
+It failed to pass, was re-launched as AB 3 in the 2011 session, which failed to pass, and then again as AB 2192 in the 2012 session.
+Which also failed to pass.
+There was a new bill in 2013, which also failed to pass.
+Read about it near the top of the Action/Legis page.

 Although it is not profiling - it is due to the limitations of the equipment - a large proportion of violators never even get flashed.
 See FAQ # 27.